jimhavrilla/pmodel/README.md

 pmodel
 ======

 For modeling genetic variation based on protein domains.
-Extracts 6500 ESP vcfs and finds a gene in it, and then intersects with protein domains where relevant to SNPs.
+Extracts 6500ESP vcf SNPs and then intersects with Pfam protein domains.
+Finds top and bottom 10 occurring domains by count and by ratio of domain count to total number of variants.